opendialogai/OpenDialogDocs/docs/message_markup.md

 ## Supported Message Types

-We currently support 12 message types in the message builder:
+We currently support several message types in the message builder:

 ### Text Message